adityakamath-90/DevTools/docs/API.md

 # API Documentation
-## Kotlin Development Tools - Component APIs
+## AI-Powered Kotlin Test Generation System - Component APIs

 ### Overview
-This document describes the APIs and interfaces for all components in the Kotlin Development Tools project, with a focus on the enhanced test generation system with semantic similarity matching.
+This document describes the APIs and interfaces for all components in the AI-powered Kotlin test generation system, featuring Microsoft CodeBERT embeddings for semantic similarity matching and fallback mechanisms for robust operation.

 ## Core Classes and APIs

 ### 1. KotlinTestGenerator (Main Component)

-**Purpose**: Main orchestrator for AI-powered test case generation with semantic similarity matching.
+**Purpose**: Main orchestrator for AI-powered test case generation with semantic similarity matching and fallback support.

 ```python
 class KotlinTestGenerator: